neovarier/path_planner/README.md

 From sensor fusion feedback, the future location of the other cars in the same lane are predicted.
 The following steps are taken:
 A) To check if front cars in the same lane are too close to self car or not in the future
-* Calculate the future location FL of the other cars in the same lane assuming the current velocity does not change
+* Calculate the future gap FL of the other cars in the same lane w.r.t self car assuming the current velocity does not change
+* Check if currently the car in the same lane is ahead of self car AND in the future self car is ahead of other car.
+This case will lead to collision.
+If this condition is satisfied then do a state transition to State 3.
+If not then transition to State 2 is possible.
-* If the distance Fl of all cars in front are more than the safe distance from the self car's future location, then transition to State 2 is possible.
+* If the distance Fl of all cars in front are more than the safe distance gap, then do transition to State 2 is possible.
-* If the distance Fl of any cars in front is less than the safe distance from the self car's future location, then do a transition to State 3.
+* If the distance Fl of any cars in front is less than the safe distance gap, then do a transition to State 3.
 B) To check if front cars in the adjacent lane are too close to do a lane change to the self lane or not in the future
 * Calculate the future location OFL of the other cars in the adjacent lanes assuming current velocity does not change.
 * If the distance OFL of all front cars in adjacent lane is  more than the safe distance from the self car's future location then transition to State 2 to possible.